Linux Graphical User Interface Explained

 login manager

-At the top of the screen, it displays the date and time in the middle, and the accessibility, network connectivity, sound level, and battery/power status options at the top right.
+The top bar on the screen displays the date and time in the middle, and the accessibility, network connectivity, sound level, and battery/power status options on the right.

 top menu option